koheiw/proxyC/cran-comments.md

 ## Downstream dependencies

-There is no change in exisiting functions
+Changes do not affect in exisiting users